 Sample: Configure More than Four Partitions on a BIOS/MBR-Based Hard Disk by using Windows PE and DiskPart

-This topic shows how to configure disk partitions for a BIOS-Based computer, with more than four partitions, as described in the topic: How to Configure More than Four Partitions on a BIOS/MBR-Based Hard Disk.
+This topic shows how to configure disk partitions for a BIOS-Based computer, with more than four partitions, as described in the topic: Configure More than Four Partitions on a BIOS/MBR-Based Hard Disk.

 This sample configuration includes three primary partitions and an extended partition.
 The primary partitions include two utility partitions and a system partition.
 The extended partition includes two logical partitions.
 These include the Windows partition and a recovery image partition.
 The following diagram shows this configuration:

 For image-based deployment, boot the computer by using Windows PE, and then use the DiskPart tool to create the partition structures on your destination computers.
-For more information, see How to Apply Images by Using DISM.
+For more information, see Apply Images Using DISM.

 The following steps describe how to partition your hard drives and prepare to apply images.
 You can use the code in the sections that follow to complete these steps.

-DiskPart /s F:\PrepareMyPartitions.txtcommand, where F: is the letter of the USB flash drive, to partition the drives.
+3. Use the DiskPart /s F:\PrepareMyPartitions.txt command, where F: is the letter of the USB flash drive, to partition the drives.

 Save the following code as "PrepareMyPartitions.txt", and then run the script by using the DiskPart tool to automate the configuration of the Utility1, Utility2, system, extended, Windows, and recovery image partitions: